bholt/uwplse.github.io/courses/su15-types.md

 |Sep 17 |                       |
 |-------|-----------------------|-------------------------------------

 Contact James W (jrw12@cs) if you want to get on the mailing list.
+Or [subscribe yourself](https://mailman.cs.washington.edu/mailman/listinfo/hott).